FreieRadios/freieradioapp/README.md

 meta.xml
-provides links to station- and program.xml of broadcasting stations participating on the Freie Radio App
+provides links to station- and program.xml of broadcasting stations participating at Freie Radio App

+station-v3.xml
+latest template for xml which provides station- and program-data of broadcasting stations participating at Freie Radio App

+station-v4.xml
+next generation template, not used so far